2016 Kentucky Wildcats football team

 The 2016 Kentucky Wildcats football team (variously "Kentucky", "UK", or "Wildcats") represented the University of Kentucky in the 2016 NCAA Division I FBS football season.
 The season was the program's 123rd overall and 83rd as a member of the Southeastern Conference (SEC).
 They were led by fourth-year head coach Mark Stoops and the played home games at Commonwealth Stadium in Lexington, Kentucky.
 They finished the season 7–6, 4–4 in SEC play to finish in a three-way tie for second place in the Eastern Division.
 They were invited to the TaxSlayer Bowl where they lost to Georgia Tech.

-Pre-season

-Previous season

-In 2015, the Wildcats lost six out of their last seven games after starting the season 4–1, completing their second year under Mark Stoops at 5–7 and 2–6 in the SEC (6th-East).
-They lost to in-state rival Louisville, 38–24, to end the season, missing out on their fifth consecutive bowl game since the 2010 season.